reginaldford/sms/readme.md

 SMS has the following built-in functions so far (in double precision):

-Arithmetical operations: `+, -, *, /, ^, ln, exp, abs,  sqrt, , diff`
+Arithmetical operations: `+, -, *, /, ^, ln, exp, abs,  sqrt`

 Flow control: `if, ==, >, <`

-Trigonometry `sin, cos, tan, sinh, cosh, tanh, sec, csc, cot,sech,csch,coth`
+Trigonometry: `sin, cos, tan, sinh, cosh, tanh, sec, csc, cot,sech,csch,coth`

+Calculus: `diff`

 # HOW TO DOWNLOAD & RUN / Install
 - At the [ Releases page ](https://github.com/reginaldford/sms/releases)  , under 'Assets', you can find binary executable files for Linux, OpenBSD, and FreeBSD You may rename the file to 'sms' and copy to anywhere you need.
 On most Linux/Unix systems, copying to somwhere like /usr/bin directory is a fine way to install the program.
 The program is small and portable, so you can have copies where necessary.